BelalEbrahim/Simple-Drawing-App/README.md

 # Simple-Drawing-App
-This is a simple drawing app just for learning All what you have to do is installing emu8086 and then clone the repo on your computer and then run the simple drawing app on emu8086 and then enjoy the program
+This is a simple drawing app just for learning All what you have to do is installing emu8086 and then clone the repo on your computer and then run the SimpleDA.asm on emu8086 and then enjoy the program